mnshdw/squirrel-lsp/vscode-extension/README.md

 - **Squirrel LSP: Restart Server** – Manually restart the language server (useful after updating the binary)

+## Supported platforms (bundled)

+- Windows: x64, ARM64
+- macOS: Intel (x64), Apple Silicon (ARM64)
+- Linux: x64, ARM64

 ## Troubleshooting

-- **"Could not locate the squirrel-lsp executable"**
+- "Could not locate the squirrel-lsp executable"
-  - Set the "Server Path" setting to the binary's absolute path, or ensure it's in your `PATH`
+  - On unsupported platforms, set the "Server Path" to your custom binary, or place `squirrel-lsp` on PATH
-- **Permission denied (Unix/macOS/Linux)**
+- Permission denied (Unix/macOS/Linux)
-  - Run: `chmod +x /path/to/squirrel-lsp`
+  - If you’re using a custom binary, ensure it’s executable: `chmod +x /path/to/squirrel-lsp`
-- **Extension not activating**
+- Extension not activating
   - Ensure the file extension is `.nut` and VS Code is version 1.90.0 or newer

 ## Building from Source

-If you want to build the language server yourself instead of using prebuilt binaries, see the [main repository README](https://github.com/mnshdw/squirrel-lsp#developing) for build instructions.
+If you prefer to build the server yourself, see the [main repository README](https://github.com/mnshdw/squirrel-lsp#developing).

 ## License